Julius Achon

-Julius Bua Achon (born 12 December 1976) is a Ugandan retired middle-distance runner who specialised in the 800 metres and 1500 metres.
+Julius Bua Achon (born 12 December 1976) is a Ugandan politician who serves as the Member of Parliament for Otuke East County in the 2026–2031 parliamentary term.
+He is also a retired middle-distance runner who specialised in the 800 metres and 1500 metres.
 Achon once held the 800m American Collegiate in-season Record with a time of 1:44.55 set in 1996 as a student at George Mason University.
 He competed in both the 1996 and 2000 Summer Olympics.

 He is also the founder of the Achon Uganda Children's Fund, based in Portland, Oregon which opened a medical center in Northern Uganda in 2012.
-Achon currently serves as a Member of the Ugandan Parliament, representing Otuke County in Northern Uganda.
+Achon served as a Member of the Ugandan 11th Parliament, representing Otuke East County in Otuke District in Northern Uganda.
+He successfully retained the seat in the 2026 elections and was subsequently sworn in as a member of the 12th Parliament (2026-2031) in May 2026.
+He is a member of the National Resistance Movement (NRM) party.

 Achon's life story is chronicled in the book The Boy Who Runs, by John Brant.